kanishk-jain-01/GeniusReads/tasks/prd-genius-reads.md

 - Highlight confusing text passages and press CMD+K to start an AI conversation about that content
 - Have natural conversations with AI about highlighted text, with the ability to add more highlighted contexts from any document
 - Use CMD+L to toggle between my current reading position and active chat without losing either context
-- Choose whether to save my conversations and optionally have them analyzed for concept extraction
+- Have my conversations automatically saved as I chat without needing to manually save
+- Choose to "End" my conversation (making it read-only) or "Analyze" it (ending + extracting concepts + navigating to Knowledge tab)
 - Browse my accumulated knowledge in the Knowledge tab to see concepts learned across all documents
 - Click on concepts to see the source conversations and book sections where I learned them
 - See real-time progress when my chats are being analyzed for concept extraction